 Adjacent to the Passage de Pomeraye, Hotel Mercure Nantes Passage de Pommeraye (2 Rue Boileau) greets you with a gust of design eloquence.
 Snazzy modern décor flows throughout the building, and the lobby and common areas are laden with unique contemporary art pieces.
 Rooms and suites possess a crisp, calm and cosy ambiance.

-Hotel Saint Daniel (4 Rue de Bouffay) is a simple, no-frills hotel that puts you at the centre of things.
-Lodged in the bosom of medieval Nantes in the hopping Bouffay district, it’s the perfect bolthole for those wishing to get close to the action.
-If you’re more concerned with making your stay in Nantes economical, and with no need to be in proximity to the downtown razzamatazz, Originals Nantes Saint Herblain (1 Rue des Pilliers de la Chauvinière) is just the ticket.
+Hotel Saint Daniel (4 Rue de Bouffay) is a simple no-frills hotel that puts you at the centre of things.
+Lodged in the bosom of medieval Nantes in the hopping Bouffay district, it’s the perfect bolthole for those wishing to feel the pulse of Nantes night-life.
+If you’re more concerned with making your stay in Nantes economical, and with no need to be in close proximity to the downtown razzmatazz, Originals Nantes Saint Herblain (1 Rue des Pilliers de la Chauvinière) is just the ticket.
 Staff are attentive and professional.
 Rooms are small, fresh and modern.

 Restaurants, bars & cafes

 La Cigale (4 Place Graslin) was once the stomping ground of the surrealist movement, and film location for French New Wave flicks like Jacques Demy’s Lola.
 This listed art-nouveau knockout sits at the upper echelons of Nantes’ restaurant scene.
 Positively dripping with glamour, its gilded frescoes and ornate mosaics gleam above splendid banquet furniture.
 Guests dine-out on expertly prepared French classics such as magret de canard (sliced duck breast), beef tartare or blanquette de veau with only the finest accoutrements.
 Exuberant savoir faire.